stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Next we invoke the API to instantiate the window and retrieve the handle:
+Next the GLFW method is invoked to create the window:

 ```java
 Dimensions size = descriptor.size();